zuoyi93/ProSGPV/README.md

 `coef`, `summary`, and `predict` methods are also applicable here.

 Moreover, `plot` function can be used to visualize the variable selection process for the one-stage algorithm.
+Point estimates and 95% confidence intervals are shown for each variable, and the null bounds are shown in green vertical bars.
+Selected variables are colored in blue.

 ``` r
 plot(out.sgpv.1)